netrc/jekyll-now/_posts/2017-07-28-MustSee-Movies-from-the-80s.md

 the rest of the table.
 One asked sarcastically if it was in black and white.
 SMH as they say.
 At that point I was challenged to put my list of such films in to IMDB.
 So...
 [MustSee Movies of the '80s](http://www.imdb.com/list/ls020038897/)

-No real order or importane to the list, I mostly stayed away from the top money-makers of which you'll have heard.
+No real order or importance to the list, I mostly stayed away from the top money-makers thath you'll have seen.
 And I didn't go too far in to foreign films.
 As such the sweet spot on my list of 30-some films happens to be Woody Allen, with three films.